 Within the past 15 years, a great deal of controversy has centered around the use and effectiveness of synthetic derivatives of testosterone(anabolic steroids) by athletes to improve performance.
 During this same time controversy has overlapped in the use of aminoacids and now “steroid replacements” that claim “anabolic effects”.

-There is for need of clarification of what steroids are in order to understand claims and make the intelligent choices when deciding what type of alternative to use to optimize growth and energy.
+There is need for clarification of what steroids are in order to understand claims and make intelligent choices when deciding what type of steroid substitute to use to optimize growth and energy.
 All natural steroids are synthesized from cholesterol and have common structural configuration.
 Anabolic steroids, synthetic derivatives of testosterone, generally vary in structure from testosterone by substitution of various alkyl groups (1).
 Testosterone is synthesized by the adrenal glands, testes in males and ovaries in females.
 The male testes produce serum level of testosterone is 4 to 20 times higher in men than women (2,3).